 During an implementation onto Arbor, you will go through 4 different stages;

 It is important to bear in mind that you do not need to go live with the full suite of Arbor functionality from Day one.
-Your Customer Onboarding Manager will ensure you are able to use the core functionality of Arbor from day one and your Account Manager will work with you to make sure that you have a suitable plan in place for any modules outside of the core functionality that you will need to use.
+Your Customer Onboarding Manager will ensure you are able to use the core functionality of Arbor from day one and your Customer Success team will work with you to make sure that you have a suitable plan in place for any modules outside of the core functionality that you will need to use.

-You might only want to go live with the very basics of Arbor such as Attendance and basic communications.
-You might need to go live with Behaviour and Parental Engagement from Day 1.
 The important thing to remember is that you should only go live with what you absolutely need from Day 1.
-Then when you have ‘managed’ your initial Go Live, and the school team are feeling confident, you can then start to look to grow.
-Maybe now is the time to look at assessments.
+Then, when you have ‘managed’ your initial Go Live and the school team are feeling confident, you can then look to grow.

 A great way to communicate with the wider school team that you are changing to a new MIS is to be clear about what is going to change and how it is going to change.
 Use formal and informal communication to ensure that all staff hear the news in one way or another.